 Respiratory tract infections affect the nose, throat, and airways and may be caused by any of several different viruses.

 Children develop on average six viral respiratory tract infections each year.
-Viral respiratory tract infections include the common cold (see Viral Infections: Smallpox) and influenza (see Viral Infections: Influenza).
+Viral respiratory tract infections include the common cold (see xref.discussed-in Smallpox) and influenza (see xref.discussed-in Influenza (Flu)).
 Doctors often refer to these as upper respiratory infections (URIs), because they cause symptoms mainly in the nose and throat.
 In small children, viruses also commonly cause infections of the lower respiratory tract—the windpipe, airways, and lungs.
 These infections include croup, bronchiolitis, and pneumonia.
 Children sometimes have infections involving both the upper and lower respiratory tracts.

 In children, rhinoviruses, influenza viruses (during annual winter epidemics), parainfluenza viruses, respiratory syncytial virus (RSV), enteroviruses, and certain strains of adenovirus are the main causes of viral respiratory infections.